 Several preventive medicines for migraine were initially marketed for conditions other than migraine.

-Non-drug therapy for migraine includes biofeedback and relaxation training, both of which help individuals cope with or control the development of pain and the body's response to stress.
+Non-drug therapy for migraine also includes biofeedback and relaxation training, both of which help individuals cope with or control the development of pain and the body's response to stress.

 Lifestyle changes that reduce or prevent migraine attacks in some individuals include exercising, avoiding food and beverages that trigger headaches, eating regularly scheduled meals with adequate hydration, stopping certain medications, and establishing a consistent sleep schedule.
 Obesity increases the risk of developing chronic daily headache, so a weight loss program is recommended for obese individuals.

-Tension-type headache, previously called muscle contraction headache, is the most common type of headache.
+Tension-type headache is the most common type of headache.
 Its name indicates the role of stress and mental or emotional conflict in triggering the pain and contracting muscles in the neck, face, scalp, and jaw.
 Tension-type headaches may also be caused by jaw clenching, intense work, missed meals, depression, anxiety, or too little sleep.
-Sleep apnea may also cause tension-type headaches, especially in the morning.
+Sleep apnea may cause tension-type headaches, especially in the morning.
 The pain is usually mild to moderate and feels as if constant pressure is being applied to the front of the face or to the head or neck.
 It also may feel as if a belt is being tightened around the head.
 Most often the pain is felt on both sides of the head.
-People who suffer tension-type headaches may also feel overly sensitive to light and sound but there is no pre-headache aura as with migraine.
+People who suffer tension-type headaches may feel overly sensitive to light and sound but there is no pre-headache aura as with migraine.
 Typically, tension-type headaches usually disappear once the period of stress or related cause has ended.

 Tension-type headaches affect women slightly more often than men.
 The headaches usually begin in adolescence and reach peak activity in the 30s.
 They have not been linked to hormones and do not have a strong hereditary connection.